-Woman sentenced to 41 months imprisonment in a men’s jail
+In Minnesota, a young African American transgender woman has been sentenced to 41 months imprisonment in a men’s jail following a hate attack on her.

 In the early hours of 5 June 2011, CeCe McDonald, a 23 year old African American transgender woman, walked past a bar in Minneapolis with four other black friends.
 Two white cis (non-trans) women and a white cis (non-trans) man standing in the patio area of the bar began shouting racist and transphobic slurs at them.